logarlec/learning-git/README.md

+# learning-git
-# learning-gitIt is a study repository to practice git system.
+It is a study repository to practice git system.